kmonsoor/blog.kmonsoor.com/content/articles/pimp-up-my-terminal.md

 ---
 Title: How do I Pimp up My Terminal on Linux
 Date: 2021-03-31
-Tags: computing, linux, terminal, CLI, Zsh, "Oh My Zsh"
+Tags: computing, linux, terminal, CLI, Zsh, "Oh My Zsh", macOS
 Slug: pimp-up-my-terminal
 Status: Published
 Summary: How do I pimp up my Linux terminal?
 A quick trip through Zsh, Oh-my-zsh, and other power tools to make the command-line based workflow smooth and cool.
 ---

-Basically, purpose of this post is to be my quick, copy-paste source of the commands that I use to set up my terminal, on a new *nix terminal.
+Basically, the purpose of this post is to be my quick, copy-paste source of the commands that I use to set up my terminal, on a new *nix terminal.
-But, if someone else finds it useful, that'd be cherry on top.
+However, if someone else finds it useful, that'd be some cherries on top.

 This is the end goal.

 ![The end goal of this post](https://i.imgur.com/YqnBifw.png)

 Assuming I'm on a standard Linux machine with Ubuntu and I have CLI access.
-For other Linux distros or MacOS, some commands might be slightly different.
+For other Linux distros or *MacOS*, some commands might be slightly different.

 Step-1: Confirm that Zsh is up-to-date
 --------------------------------------
-While on some Linux system, Zsh is present by default, on some it's not the case.
+While on some Linux systems, Zsh is present by default, on some it's not the case.
 So, let's make sure about it.

 `$ sudo apt install zsh`